-The 2017 Intensive EBD Workshop was held in Phoenix on April 19 to 22.
-Stay tuned for details on the 2018 workshop, which will be held in Chicago.
-To be put on a list to receive updates about the 2018 workshop, please e-mail firstname.lastname@example.org.
+Save the date!
+The 2018 Intensive EBD Workshop will be held May 16 to 19 at ADA headquarters in Chicago.
+More details to come.
+To be put on a list to receive updates about the 2018 workshop, please e-mail email@example.com.

 The American Dental Association hosts this hands-on, interactive workshop to help dental clinicians and educators better understand, appraise, and implement new evidence-based dentistry (EBD) treatment and diagnostic options into their practice, curriculum, or research.